Peter537/Soft1-AI-OLA3/part2.md

 **Example notes/idears:**
 - How does the LLM respond to your unrefined prompt?
+  - Is it too general or vague?
+  - Does it miss important points or go off-topic?
 - Are there noticeable issues (e.g., lack of clarity, missing details, inconsistent tone)?
+  - Is the tone too casual or robotic?
+  - Are there facts or structure missing?

 ---